 Although, the story is pretty much the same, Brave Witches is different.
 To start, there's a lot less fan service. aka panty shots.
 All the characters are also new and Eila and Sanya actually appear in three different episodes, even though their appearances are brief; it was nice to see them since Strike Witches the movie showed that they are good friends with Nikka, aka Nipa.
 Character special abilities were different too.
 Since some differentiation was needed, these three bits worked.

 Overall, I have no major complaints.
 I've always loved the Witches from this world, even though I definitely like some as much as others or even as much as characters from other shows.
-For me, the enjoyment was definitely there and Brave Witches is one of three anime that I've watched from like September to now that have pretty much instantly made it into my top 10; the other two being "The Future Diary" and "The Seven Deadly Sins".
+For me, the enjoyment was definitely there, but it is slightly lessened due to the 3d cgi messing up the visual aspect slighty; my enjoyment still ranks a 9.5/10 though.
+Brave Witches is one of three anime that I've watched from like September to now that have pretty much instantly made it into my top favorites; the other two being "The Future Diary" and "The Seven Deadly Sins".
 It's definitely an honor for an anime to be an instant favorite since it doesn't happen all that often.
 Well, that's all I got and thanks for reading.
+It would be a really time consuming task to list out all of the character development and such so I'm sorry that category doesn't have a lot of detail.

 So uhh.... if you wanna hear more misery like that, please read on!
 If not, I hope you will read my words and garner a better understanding of my critical perspectives.
 Enjoy!